 - You have chest pain.

 8. Go to hospital after a suspected stroke.
-NHS Choices tells you about tests in hospital to confirm the diagnosis, find the cause, and brain scans to find which part of the brain is affected.
-Everyone with suspected stroke should receive a brain scan within an hour of arriving at hospital.
+NHS Choices tells you about tests in hospital to confirm the diagnosis, find the cause, and brain scans to find which part of the brain is affected .
+Everyone with suspected stroke should receive a brain scan within an hour.